gypsydave5/learn-go-with-tests/concurrency/readme.md

 ### Write enough code to make it pass

-The code now builds (hooray), but the first test fails because the length of the slice returned is too short.
+It now compiles and the first test fails because the length of the slice returned is too short.
 This is easy enough to fix by defining a length for the slice: